-Lehman Brothers – a Family Business
+Lehman Brothers – The Chronicle of a Family Business

-It’s called The Lehman Trilogy but in fact there are three trilogies to the story – Trilogy 1) three founding brothers, Henry, Emmanuel and Mayer.
+The play's called 'The Lehman Trilogy' but in fact there are three trilogies to the story – Trilogy 1) three founding brothers, Henry, Emmanuel and Mayer.
 Trilogy 2) three generations of the Lehman dynasty.
 Trilogy 3) three big financial crashes in the life of the firm.
 (Before the biggie that destroyed it).

-Michael, at my office, told me the story about a young French trader, Edouard d’Archimboud, whose start date at Lehman was the rather inauspicious date of 11th September 2008, the day of the crash, and as he entered the building for the first time was handed a cardboard box to put his things in.
+Watching the play, the vision came into my mind of the young French trader, Edouard d’Archimboud, whose start date at Lehman was the rather inauspicious date of 11th September 2008, the day of the crash.
+As he entered the building in London for the first time, he was handed a cardboard box to put his things in.

 Perhaps he founded a family business?
 I certainly hope so.